-Bhav is a qualified MBA and has strong management and leadership credentials in business as well as community organisations.
-He is the Managing Director of CEMIX, which is an iconic Kiwi brand that has been in NZ for over 30 years and is a market leader, manufacturing innovative construction products with a nationwide presence.
-Cemix has been part of the Deloitte Fast50 in 2011 and a finalist in the Green Ribbon Awards.
-Bhav has broad international experience of travelling and doing business in Singapore, Finland, Germany, Holland, Middle East, USA, UK, India, Australia, Malaysia and Indonesia.
-He is also a Director of four other companies having varied interests in media, publishing and property.
-He is a member of the Institute of Directors, Sustainable Building Network, Green Building Council and an Associate Fellow of the NZ institute of Management.
-Bhav is the Chair of There's a Better Way Foundation which works alongside NZ Police, Auckland Council and other like minded organisations for creating pathways for positive change among kiwi youth at risk of gang culture and drugs.
-Bhav is also passionately involved in the India-NZ relationship and is on the board and Treasurer of India NZ Business Council and has accompanied the Prime Minister twice on his trips to India.
-He is also significantly involved with all incoming high level ministerial visits from India to NZ.
-On the community front, he is the Chairman of the Kiwi Indian Hall of Fame and the Publisher of The Indian Weekender, NZ's only weekly newspaper for the Kiwi-Indians.
-Bhav is of Indian descent and has been living in NZ for nearly 15 years, prior to which he was working in Singapore.
-He is an avid All Blacks fan and currently lives in Orakei with his wife Ruby and 2 lovely teenage children.
+Bhav, a well-known community leader, is a qualified MBA with strong management and leadership credentials, in business and community organisations.
+He is the Managing Director of CEMIX, an iconic Kiwi brand manufacturing innovative construction products for over 35 years.
+He is also on the board of six other companies having varied interests in media, publishing and property.
+Bhav is the Hon Consul of India with jurisdiction over Northland, Aukland and Waikato.
+He is also the Chair of There's a Better Way Foundation which works alongside NZ Police, Auckland Council and other like-minded organisations for creating pathways for positive change among kiwi youth at risk of gang culture and drugs.
+Bhav is passionately involved in the India-NZ relationship and is the former Treasurer of India NZ Business Council.
+He is the also the Chair of the Kiwi Indian Hall of Fame and the Publisher of The Indian Weekender, NZ's weekly newspaper for the Kiwi-Indians.
+Bhav is of Indian descent and has been living in NZ for nearly 17 years, prior to which he was in Singapore.
+He currently lives in Orakei with his wife Ruby and two lovely teenage children.

 As Director of the various companies which make up The Nakhle Group as well as being a director of Fairway Resolution Limited and the Auckland Racing Club, Daniel is involved in a wide range of industries and community initiatives including early childhood education, property development and investment, horse racing, breeding and training, hospitality, dispute resolution and quarrying and has been actively involved in social and affordable housing.
 As a graduate of the University of Auckland in Law and Commerce (Finance major) he has not only a comprehensive commercial background but also legal and financial experience.
 Through his business and social activities, Daniel has gained many friends and contacts in a variety of circles.
 With his key strengths of sound organization and effective interpersonal skills combined with an analytical, decisive and practical approach he embraces all people, projects and problems with an open mind.
 He is a dedicated and passionate person with a real zeal for both business and the community.
 Daniel's personal interests include spending time with his family and friends, horse racing, soccer, tennis, horse breeding, reading, travel and organic gardening.
 Married to Sybelle and with three young children, he lives on a small farm in Ardmore, Auckland.